ramr25bai10166-vitbpl/vitproject/README.md

 **How to Run the Project**

-1.  **Requirements:** Ensure you have Python 3.14 (or higher version) installed in your system.
+1.  **Requirements:** Ensure you have Python 3.14 (or higher version) installed in your devicw.
 You can download it from [python.org](https://www.python.org/).

 2.  **Save the file:** Save the program code into any file having any